MikeBild/graphql-pouch/example/star-wars/README.md

 # GraphQL-Pouch Star-Wars Example

-This contains an example GraphQL shorthand notation schema which will work with GraphQL-Pouch.
+This contains an example GraphQL shorthand notation schema which will work with GraphQL-Pouch without the GraphQL-Relay extentions.

 ## Setup